Skip to content

 D --> F[No coordination overhead]

-Parallelizing tasks with tight internal dependencies produces worse outcomes than serial execution — more semantic conflicts, more rework.
+Parallelizing tasks with tight internal dependencies is worse than running them serially.
+You get more semantic conflicts and more rework.

 Signals of parallelizable structure: